CODE OF CIVIL PROCEDURE IN COLOMBIA

 LEGAL PROCEEDINGS IN COLOMBIA

-A large business dispute may be filed in civil or administrative courts, depending on who is involved.
+A significant business dispute may be filed in civil or administrative courts, depending on who is involved.
 For instance, the Administrative Courts have jurisdiction when both parties involve a state agency.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked

 Only attorneys allowed to practice in Colombia have the right to an audience.
 Court proceedings, mainly hearings, are generally public.
 The Constitutional Court stated that under Article 74 of the Colombian Constitution, judicial proceedings are confidential until they are concluded.
 The information in the proceedings is classified when fundamental or constitutional rights are endangered.